-You can learn a bit about the various scholars who have contributed to the Culture on the Edge blog in the second phase of the project below (listed in alphabetical order).
+You can learn a bit about the various guests who have contributed to the Culture on the Edge peer review blog in the second phase of the project below.

-Andie Alexander is a Ph.D. student in American Religious Cultures at Emory University.
+Andie Alexander is a doctoral student in American Religious Cultures at Emory University.
 Her research focuses on identity construction, boundary formation, nationalism, and discourses on classification in the U.S. She also contributes to the Studying Religion in Culture Grad blog.
 Read her posts here.
 Andie is also the Online Curator here at Culture on the Edge.